mknyszek/goswarm/README.md

 GOROOT=path/to/go/repo goswarm netbsd-386-9_0 go/src/all.bash
 ```

-It's highly recommended to also pass a `-match` argument to match on a specific
+It's highly recommended to also pass a `-match` argument that executes until
-failure on the builder.
+a failure whose output matches the provided regular expression is encountered.
 Even just `-match="fatal error:"` is quite effective.
 Without it, `goswarm` will stop even if `gomote` fails due to some unrelated
 error.

+If `-match` is specified, unmatched failures will always be written to a
+temporary file in the default temporary directory for your platform.
+By default they will also be logged, but this can be disabled by setting
+`-v` to a value less than 2.

+### Core dumps

 To capture core dump, add the following file to your Go repository (it does not
 need to be in git) as `debug.bash` (with the appropriate file permissions).